Abnormal Fetal Position and Presentation

 Complications of brow presentation

-If brow presentation is diagnosed in a timely fashion and is appropriately managed, there are typically no serious negative effects on the mother or baby.
 However, if medical professionals fail to recognize brow presentation and intervene as necessary, there can be lasting consequences.
 Infants may suffer oxygen deprivation due to prolonged labor, or traumatic injuries from a difficult delivery.
 Some of the most severe conditions resulting from mismanaged brow presentation births include:

 Shoulder presentation (transverse lie)

-Shoulder presentation (transverse lie) is when the arm, shoulder or trunk of the baby enter the birth canal first.
-When a baby is in a transverse lie position during labor, C-section is almost always used as the delivery method (8).
-Mothers who have polyhydramnios (too much amniotic fluid), are pregnant with more than one baby, have placenta previa, or have a baby with intrauterine growth restriction (IUGR) are more likely to have a baby in the transverse lie position (8).
-Once the membranes rupture, there is an increased risk of umbilical cord prolapse in this position; thus, a C-section should ideally be performed before the membranes break (8).
+Once the membranes rupture, there is an increased risk of umbilical cord prolapse in this position.
+A C-section should ideally be performed before the membranes break.
 Failure to quickly deliver the baby by C-section when transverse lie presentation is present can cause severe birth asphyxia due to cord compression and trauma to the baby.
 This can cause hypoxic-ischemic encephalopathy (HIE), seizures, permanent brain damage, and cerebral palsy.

 Legal help for birth injuries from abnormal position or presentation

-The award-winning birth injury attorneys at ABC Law Centers have over 100 years of joint experience handling birth trauma cases related to abnormal position or presentation.
+The award-winning birth injury attorneys at ABC Law Centers: Birth Injury Lawyers have over 100 years of joint experience handling birth trauma cases related to abnormal position or presentation.
 If you believe your loved one’s birth injury resulted from an instance of medical malpractice, you may be entitled to compensation from a medical malpractice or personal injury case.
 During your free legal consultation, our birth injury attorneys will discuss your case with you, determine if negligence caused your loved one’s injuries, identify the negligent party, and discuss your legal options with you.

 • Free Case Review